Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 Yes, Jobber has built-in CRM tools for customers, quotes, and invoices.
 But it focuses on field service needs like scheduling, so it may not offer advanced marketing features found in dedicated CRMs.

 No, Jobber isn’t accounting software.
 It focuses on field service tasks like scheduling, invoicing, and job tracking.
-It integrates with accounting software like QuickBooks.
+It integrates with accounting software like QuickBooks and Xero.

 Jobber alternatives include Connecteam, Housecall Pro, ServiceTitan, Service Fusion, Workiz, FieldPulse, FieldEdge, and Kickserv.